nikoSchoinas/inglorious-mustard-cli/README.md

 | 6 | **R**oadmap | Dependency-ordered, agent-sized tasks |
 | 7 | **D**evelopment & docs | Prompt cards, adapter files, briefing |

-The signature moment is the **failure interrogation** in Phase 2: for every use case the tool asks what happens when it goes wrong ("someone pays but the confirmation email fails — what do they see?").
-It is where a non-technical builder visibly learns something in the first 20 minutes.

 ## Bring your own key